renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## composerIgnorePlatformReqs

-Set to `false` to prevent usage of `--ignore-platform-reqs` in the composer package manager.
+Set to `false` to prevent usage of `--ignore-platform-reqs` in the Composer package manager.

 ## dockerImagePrefix

-Override the default renovate sidecar docker containers image prefix from `docker.io/renovate` to a custom value, so renovate will pull images from a custom docker registry.
+Override the default renovate sidecar Docker containers image prefix from `docker.io/renovate` to a custom value, so renovate will pull images from a custom Docker registry.

 If this is set to `ghcr.io/renovatebot` the final image for `node` would become `ghcr.io/renovatebot/node` instead of currently used `docker.io/renovate/node`.